Pairwise Covariates-adjusted Block Model for Community Detection: Real Data Examples

 \subsection{Example 1: Political Blogs}

 The first real-world dataset we used is the network of political blogs created by \cite{adamic2005political}.
-The nodes are blogs about US politics, and edges represent hyperlinks between them.
-We treated the network as undirected and only focused on the largest connected component of the network, resulting in a subnetwork with 1,222 nodes and 16,714 edges.
+The nodes represent blogs about US politics, and the edges indicate hyperlinks between them.
+We treated the network as undirected and focused only on the largest connected component of the network, resulting in a subnetwork with 1,222 nodes and 16,714 edges.

-Because there are no other nodal covariates available in this dataset, we created one pairwise covariate by aggregating the degree information.
-We let $z_{ij}=\log(d_i\times d_j)$, where $d_i$ is the degree for the $i$-th node.
-The coefficient estimate for the covariate $\hat{\boldsymbol{\gamma}}$ is 1.0005 with the $95\%$ confidence interval being $(0.9898,1.0111)$.
+Since there are no other nodal covariates available in this dataset, we created one pairwise covariate by aggregating degree information.
+We set $z_{ij}=\log(d_i\times d_j)$, where $d_i$ is the degree for the $i$-th node.
+The coefficient estimate for the covariate $\hat{\boldsymbol{\gamma}}$ is 1.0005 with a 95\% confidence interval of $(0.9898,1.0111)$.
 Table~\ref{tab:politics} summarizes the performance comparison of PCABM with some existing results on this dataset.
-Besides ARI, we also evaluated normalized mutual information (NMI) \citep{danon2005comparing}, which is a measure of the mutual dependence between the two variables.
-It is observed that our model slightly outperforms all previous results, and the error rate is very close to the ideal results mentioned in \cite{jin2015fast}, which is 55/1222.
-This shows that PCABM provides an alternative way to the DCBM by incorporating the degree information into a specific pairwise covariate.
-It also provides a significant improvement over the vanilla SBM, whose NMI is only 0.0001 reported in \cite{karrer2011stochastic}.
+In addition to ARI, we also evaluated normalized mutual information (NMI) \citep{danon2005comparing}, which is a measure of mutual dependence.

+We observed that the performance of our model is on par with previous methods designed specifically for DCBM, and the error rate is very close to the ideal results mentioned in \cite{jin2015fast}, which is 55/1222.
+This demonstrates that PCABM provides an alternative approach to DCBM by incorporating degree information into a specific pairwise covariate.
+As a more flexible model, PCABM also suggests that DCBM is indeed a suitable model for this dataset since the coefficient estimate is close to 1.
+This is consistent with our argument that PCABM includes DCBM from a profile likelihood perspective.
+Lastly, PCABM offers a significant improvement over the vanilla SBM, whose NMI is only 0.0001, as reported in \cite{karrer2011stochastic}.